Andrew W. Breidenbach Environmental Research Center (AWBERC)

 - Several other facilities, including a boat warehouse and a Research Containment Facility

-- The Main Building and Annex I have been certified to meet the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings.
+- The Main Building and Annex I have been certified to meet the Guiding Principles for Sustainable Federal Buildings.

 - A multi-year infrastructure replacement project (IRP) replaced mechanical systems, controls and equipment that was more than 30 years old with modern, more efficient models, including:

 - New 600-ton chiller and sequence of operations for the chiller plant controls